Are you curious about the complex and technical world of lubricating oil? Look no further!

 Pour Point: The lowest temperature at which a cooled sample can flow under specified test conditions, expressed in°C. It is a conventional index used to measure the low-temperature fluidity of lubricating oil.
 The pour point is slightly higher than the freezing point.
 Previously, the pour point was commonly used, but now the freezing point is widely used internationally.

 Development prospect of lubricating oil

-In the next 10 years, the demand for lubricating oil in the Asia Pacific region will reach 15.5 million tons, while China will account for 40% of the demand in the region.
+In the next decade, the Asia Pacific region is expected to see a demand for lubricating oil reach 15.5 million tons, with China accounting for 40% of the region’s demand.

-By 2020, the demand for lubricants in the Chinese market doubled, and the consumption already exceed that of the United States.
+By 2020, the demand for lubricants in China had doubled and surpassed that of the United States.

-The rapid growth of domestic demand for automotive oil and the trend of high-grade automotive oil will promote the automotive lubricant industry to enter a period of rapid development.
+The rapid growth in domestic demand for automotive oil and the trend towards high-grade automotive oil will drive the automotive lubricant industry into a period of rapid development.